skedgo/fastgo-react-native/blog/blog.md

 }
 ```

-Note that `forEachTrip` and `getSegmentTemplate` are helper methods we defined and you can look at them in the shared code.
+Note that `forEachTrip` and `getSegmentTemplate` are helper methods we defined.
+You can look at them in the shared code.
 Now that we have a trip with all the information, we want to show it in the map.
 The trip will have a list of `segments`, which correspond to the different parts of the trip.
 Each segment will be of one transport mode (walking, cycling, bus, train, etc.) and will contain all the relevant information of that part of the trip, including the detailed waypoints to be shown in the map.

 <!-- [should we explain more about this?] -->

 ### Advanced parameters and values

 As part of each routing request the user can tweak some parameters that the routing algorithm will consider at the moment of computing the best trip for the given A-to-B pairs and transport modes.
 For example, it is possible to change the preferred transfer time, which may extend or reduce the time the trip can use when switching between public transport.
 It is also possible to set the walking and cycling speed, to improve the accuracy of the computed results.
-There are also flags to enable some specific features, like `wheelchair` flag that will try to compute a wheelchair friendly trip, including specific information when available; or `conc` that will use concession pricing when possible for computing public transport costs.
+There are also flags to enable some specific features, like the `wheelchair` flag that will try to compute a wheelchair friendly trip, including specific information when available; or `conc` that will use concession pricing when possible for computing public transport costs.

 Another possible parameter is what we call the `weighting preferences`, which is a set of four values, allowing the user to change the weights among price, environment impact, duration and convenience.
 The values range from 0.1 to 2 for each of them, meaning unimportant to very important, and the overal sum should not exceed `4`.
-For example, a `weighing preference` equals to (1.9, 1.9, 0.1, 0.1) means that the user cares the most in the price and environmental impact of the trip, and almost nothing in the duration and convenience of the trip.
+For example, a `weighing preference` equals to (1.9, 1.9, 0.1, 0.1) means that the user cares most about the price and environmental impact of the trip, and almost nothing about the duration and convenience of the trip.

 Considering the values obtained in the response, each trip will include different costs, like calories (to burn), carbon (CO2 to use), hassle (inconvinience) and money (a null value doesn't mean it's free, but that we don't know its cost).
 The response will also include some URLs to save the trip or update it for realtime changes, which then leads us to the next section, how to update our trip.

 ## Update Trip

 The trips returned by our platform may get updated with realtime information for different reasons.
-The most common one is due to changes in the information about public services and vehicle locations.
+The most common one is a change in the data about public services and vehicle locations.
 In order to get that updated information, the `updateURL` included in the trip needs to be used.

 ### Request